A shocked Texas town struggles to make sense of school massacre | Entertainment

 A shocked Texas town struggles to make sense of school massacre

-Two friends had younger siblings who died, he said.
-He delivered this information to a reporter in a matter-of-fact tone, his eyes bloodshot and wide open.
 Like many others in Uvalde, Salazar appeared dazed by what had just unfolded in his community - the murder of 19 children and two adults by an 18-year-old gunman armed with an AR-15 style rifle.
-There were few outward signs on Wednesday that one of the deadliest school shootings in the United States had taken place just a day earlier.
-There were no spontaneous memorials of flowers and teddy bears that sometimes pop up at scenes of mass tragedy.
+During the afternoon, a makeshift memorial of toys and flowers slowly grew outside Robb Elementary, now encircled with yellow crime-scene tape.
+Two women, barred from entering the grounds, handed a somber-looking officer a pair of giant teddy bears to place with the other offerings at the front of the school.
+One of the women was weeping.

 A Wednesday morning mass at the Sacred Heart Catholic Church was attended by about 50 people, who listened as a priest struggled to tell them why so many of their town's children had died.
-The priest said that he was praying to the Lord to guide him and everyone in Uvalde to some understanding of why such killings took place.
+He said he was praying to the Lord to guide everyone in Uvalde to some understanding of why such killings took place.
+SUBDUED

-SUBDUED The atmosphere in Uvalde, where large oaks throw shade over sometimes barely paved streets, was eerily subdued.
+The atmosphere in Uvalde, where large oaks throw shade over sometimes barely paved streets, was eerily subdued.
 At the grocery store, patrons quietly checked shopping lists and spoke to each other in hushed tones.
+Large placards bearing photos of the high school's valedictorian and other scholars line the lawn in front of city hall.
+Family names carved out of wood adorn many homes, and crosses are planted in yards, highlighting a strong Christian faith that runs deep in Uvalde.

+At the local recreation center, four young women - recent Uvalde high school graduates - stood together talking.
+Three were waiting to give blood, and the other was working the drive and handing out pizza.
+Reminiscing about growing up in Uvalde, they spoke with fondness about their old schools.
+At Robb Elementary, they said, students with birthdays would hear their names over the loudspeakers every day.
+They laughed but grew emotional as the happy memories mixed with the deep sense of loss that now seems to weigh on the town.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)